caspal/vertx-datacollector/README.md

 ## Contribute

-We are using Gerrit, so PRs in Github will probably overlooked.
+We are using Gerrit, so PRs in Github will probably be overlooked.
 Please use [GerritHub.io](https://review.gerrithub.io) to contribute changes.
 The project name is _caspal/vertx-datacollector_

 ### Code Style